bullhorn/dataloader-faker/README.md

  - `n` Jobs, one per company
  - `n` Candidates
  - `3n` Job Submissions, three per Candidate at one Job
  - `n` Placements, one per Candidate at one Job
+ - `n` Locations, one per Company
+ - `n` Invoice terms, one per Company
+ - `n` Billing Profiles, one per Company
+ - 10 General Ledger Accounts
+ - 10 Invoice Statement Message Templates

 To load all of these records into a test corp, point Data Loader at the directory: